adamvaldez/crypto-cog/README.md

 ## Burlero
 ![Burlero](https://planetcryptoid.tech/img/burlero.png)

 This cog is designed to work with Burlero (Bur for short), the resident bot at [Planet Cryptoid](https://www.planetcryptoid.tech)'s official [Discord Server](https://discordapp.com/invite/uvfNm2d).
-To test this cog, we invite you to join and run the supported commands on Bur.
+To test this cog, we invite you to join and run the supported commands on Bur (Bur uses prefix [bur]).

 Command | Description
 ------- | ----------------------------------------- |